avicoder/avicoder.github.io/_posts/2017-11-25-minimal-latex-cv.md

 ---
 layout: post
-title:  "Minimal CV Latex CV"
+title:  "Minimal CV in Latex"
 subtitle: "It might help you to get a job"
 date: 2017-11-25 10:00:00